Skip to the content.

 if you GET /somedir/, we check if directory listing is enabled (ALLOW_DIR_LISTING in config.S). if it’s not, we send a 403 Forbidden and call it a day.

-if it is allowed, we call getdirentries64() (syscall #344) on the requested directory. this fills a buffer with information about every file in the directory. importantly for us, it includes the name of each file, and the length of the filename.
+if it is allowed, we call getdirentries64() (syscall #344) on the requested directory. this fills a buffer with information about every file in the directory. importantly for us, it includes the name of each file, and the length of the filename. on linux, the equivalent syscall is getdents64() (syscall #61). it does basically the same thing, but doesn’t give us the length of the filename: we have to pass the filename to a strlen function we wrote.

 we use that name information to build some HTML, making the directory listing clickable-and-pretty. for each file, we write this to the client: